 Credit scores are based on your behavior over time, so the longer you display good credit behavior with a lender, the more your score will improve.
 If you have multiple accounts, it’s important to make timely payments on all of them.
 Outstanding balances should also remain small in relation to your accounts’ credit limits.

 Furthermore, closing and opening different accounts may affect your overall credit score.
 For example, if you consolidate all of your credit card accounts into one account, this could adversely impact your credit score, especially if you end up using a large percentage of your total credit card limit.
-Also, the frequent opening and closing of accounts, as well as the transfer of significant balances, can damage your credit score.
+Also, the frequent opening and closing of accounts, as well as the transfer of significant account balances, can damage your credit score.

 What To Do About Inaccuracies